Ernyoke/fractal-erosion/README.md

 ## Build

 In oder to build we should install build dependencies above.
-The projects expects that we have a C++2a compiler.
+The project expects that we have a C++2a compiler.

 ### Build for Ubuntu 18.04 and above (tested with gcc 9.2.1)
 ```